Kids handwriting practice 5 to 6 years.

-Here’s how to help 5 to 6-year olds with their handwriting practice:
+Here’s how to help kids handwriting practice 5 to 6 years:

 Being able to sit at a desk without slouching or leaning on the table is important.
 It is just as crucial as practising how to write letters.
 If we sit without our feet flat on the floor our body is not stable.
 An unstable body means our arms cannot control small movements with accuracy.
 When we place a pencil in our hands we require a lot of body control to move this pencil.
 Do check whether your child’s feet can reach the floor when they are writing or drawing.

 Start and stop